intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 ```

 ## Inference

-Channels last is a memory layout format that is more friendly to Intel Architecture.
-We recommend using this memory layout format for computer vision workloads by invoking `to(memory_format=torch.channels_last)` function against the model object and input data.

 The `optimize` function of Intel® Extension for PyTorch\* applies optimizations to the model, bringing additional performance boosts.
 For both computer vision workloads and NLP workloads, we recommend applying the `optimize` function against the model object.